By Kayla Burrow, Marketing and Communications Specialist, AVID Center

 As AVID Teachers, we want our students to develop the skills to earn their two marshmallows.
 We want them to work hard to attend college and graduate once they are there.
 We want them to be fulfilled human beings.
 We want them to be successful.
 We want them to wait to eat the marshmallow.

-Kayla Burrow is a Marketing and Communications Specialist for AVID Center.
-She was a first generation college student and received her Bachelor’s Degree from the University of Texas at Arlington in English and Secondary Education.
+Kayla Burrow has been a member of the Marketing, Communications, & Development team at AVID Center since 2012.
+She was a first-generation college student and received her Bachelor’s Degree from the University of Texas at Arlington in English and Secondary Education.
 Kayla has worked in education in many roles, including AVID tutor.
-She taught English at Grand Prairie High School Ninth Grade Center in Grand Prairie, Texas, and was also the AVID Elective Teacher and Coordinator there.
+She taught English at Grand Prairie High School Ninth Grade Center in Grand Prairie, Texas, where she was also the AVID Elective Teacher and Coordinator.
+Now, she works to help spread the word about AVID and all the great work AVID educators are doing around the world.